Frequently Asked Questions

 For the purposes of the Retirement Readiness Statement, contribution rates are assumed to remain unchanged.
 Participants can model different contribution rates to see the impact of saving more or less for retirement, but once a contribution percentage amount is set in the model, this rate is used in the calculation.
 If current contribution rates are different, or if they change in the future, this will impact the estimated annual lifetime retirement income.

 Q: How much retirement income will be taxable?

 The illustration provided on the Retirement Readiness Statement is before taxes.
 Because each individual’s tax situation is unique, employees should contact a tax advisor to discuss specific tax implications of retirement income.

 Q: How can I save more for retirement?

 The Retirement Readiness Statement provides information about two IU-sponsored supplemental retirement plans.
 Both plans allow IU eligible employees the opportunity to save more for retirement.
-For details, go to the IU Supplemental Retirement Plans page or contact University Human Resources at .
+For details, go to the IU Supplemental Retirement Plans page or contact IU Human Resources at .

 Get a quick benefits calculation direct from Social Security